mvaganov/CmdLineAsteroids/notes.md

 	}
 }
 ```
-Polygon.cs, with cartesian plane + grid diagram in small window
+PolygonShape.cs, with cartesian plane + grid diagram in small window
 draw point A at 1,1, point B at 3,4, point C at 1,7, and point D at 8,4
 draw lines AB, BC, CD, and DA